C0PEP0D/sheld0n/doc/00-advance-simulation-setup.md

 > [!NOTE]
 > You can also add your own parameters in between these flags if you need.

-Let's move on to the next editable part: the definition of the equation and more specifically, the definition temporal derivative of your state variables.
+Let's move on to the next editable part: the definition of the equation and more specifically, the definition of the temporal derivative of your state variables.

 ```cpp
 31		static tStateVectorDynamic stateTemporalDerivative(const double* pState, const unsigned int stateSize, const double t) {